 To boost your score, consider the following tips:

-• Avoid maxing out your cards: Aim to use less than 30% of your available credit.
+- Avoid maxing out your cards: Aim to use less than 30% of your available credit.
+If you do have to use more, try to repay all or most of the balance right away.

-• Consolidate your debt: Consolidating high-interest credit card debt with a debt consolidation loan can increase the available credit on your credit cards, which can increase your score in a short period of time.
+- Consolidate your debt: Consolidating high-interest credit card debt with a debt consolidation loan can increase the available credit on your credit cards, which can reduce your credit utilization and increase your score in a short period of time.
+It can also make it easier to afford monthly payments.

-• Avoid closing old accounts: If you have old accounts that you no longer use, avoid closing them.
-The longer you have a credit account open, the better it can be for your credit history and credit utilization.
+- Avoid closing old accounts: If you have old accounts that you no longer use, avoid closing them.
 But if you’re tempted to spend on the card when you shouldn’t, it may be better to close it.

-If you’re struggling to qualify for a fair-credit loan or want to avoid paying high APRs, consider the following alternatives:
+If you’re struggling to qualify for a fair credit loan or want to avoid paying a high APR, consider the following alternatives to personal loans:

-• Credit-builder loan: If you need a loan up to $1,000 and can wait for the money, consider a credit-builder loan.
-With this type of loan, you make a series of payments, usually from 6 months to 2 years, and then receive the money.
-Your payments are reported to the credit bureaus and can help restore your credit score.
+- Credit-builder loan: If you need a relatively small loan and can wait for the money, consider a credit-builder loan.
+With this type of loan, you make a series of payments, usually from six months to two years, and then receive the money.
+Your payments are reported to the credit bureaus, which can improve your credit score.

 FAQ